Prenatal Health: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-Iron needs increase substantially during pregnancy (from 18mg to 27mg daily recommended intake) because blood volume expands by 40-50% to support the developing fetus.
-Iron deficiency anemia during pregnancy is associated with preterm birth and low birth weight.
-Vitamin B12 is essential for neural development, and deficiency during pregnancy is linked to increased risk of neural tube defects and developmental delays.
-DHA (from fish oil or algal oil) is a structural component of fetal brain and retinal tissue, with the highest demands during the third trimester when brain growth accelerates.
+Pregnancy raises your iron needs a lot - the daily target climbs from 18mg to 27mg - because your blood volume swells by 40-50% to support the baby, and iron-deficiency anemia in pregnancy is linked to preterm birth and low birth weight.
+Vitamin B12 matters because it is essential for the baby's developing nervous system, and going low is tied to a higher risk of neural tube defects and developmental delays.
+DHA (from fish oil or algal oil) is a building block of the baby's brain and eyes, and demand peaks in the third trimester when brain growth speeds up.

 Key Takeaways